 What Are the Deportation Order and the Exit Order?

 A deportation order and exit order is an administrative disposition by the immigration office that expels a foreigner from Korea.
 The difference between the two is a deportation order is a coercive measure.
 It can even detain a foreigner.
 An exit order is a less intrusive measure that is usually rendered to a foreigner who admits the charge and is willing to leave Korea voluntarily.
-If a foreigner who received an exit order refused to leave Korea in the end, the immigration office issues a deportation order and moves to the enforcement.
+If a foreigner who received an exit order refused to leave Korea in the end, the immigration office issues a deportation order and moves to enforcement.

 When Is the Deportation or Exit Order Issued?

 The requirements for the deportation and exit orders are the same.
-The ICA provides a long list of cases where the foreigner can be removed by the order from the Korean immigration office.
+The ICA provides a long list of cases where the foreigner can be removed by an order from the Korean immigration office.
 The most common subjects are:

 - A person released after having been sentenced to imprisonment without labor or heavier punishment

 - A person deemed highly likely to engage in any conduct harming the interests or public security of Korea

 - A person deemed highly likely to engage in any conduct disturbing economic or social order or good morals

 - A person equivalent to those referred to in the above whose entry into Korea is deemed inappropriate by the immigration officer

 As you can see, the ICA uses very inclusive terms such as public security, economic or social order, and good morals (hereinafter “public order”).
 Almost 100% of appeal cases litigated at the courts are centered on whether the immigration office’s application of this public order clause is legitimate.
 There is criticism that this clause is vague and misappropriated by the immigration office.
 The court, however, sees this type of inclusive term as inevitable to cope with various situations.